 #AskAppy: How Do I Start Long Distance Running?
-July 13, 2017 – Posted in: How To, Lifestyle
+July 13, 2017 – Posted in: How to, Lifestyle – Tags: long distance running, NIKE INDIA, NIKE RUNNING, NIKE RUNNING APP, NIKE RUNNING INDIA, start long distance running, START RUNNING

 Hi Yashi, Thank you for a really interesting question.
 Both, Aditi and I love running.
 Just a few years ago, we struggled to complete a lap around the park but with continuous effort, we’ve been able to put over a combined total of 1000 kms on our Nike Running profile while completing competitive races.
 So, we’re pretty confident that you can do so too.